imixs/imixs-cloud/doc/SETUP.md

 Replace [NODE\_IP\_ADDRESS] with your servers private IP address.

 You will see a detailed protocol showing what happens behind the scene.
-If something went wrong you can easily roll back everything with the command:

-	$ sudo kubeadm reset

 The last output form the protocol shows you the join token needed to setup a worker node.
 If you forgot to note the join token you can run the following command:

 	$ sudo kubeadm token create --print-join-command

+### The control-plane-endpoint

+**Note:** If you have plans to upgrade this single control-plane kubeadm cluster to high availability you should specify the --control-plane-endpoint to set the shared endpoint for all control-plane nodes.
+Such an endpoint should be a DNS name, so you can change the endpoint later easily.

+	$ sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=[NODE_IP_ADDRESS] --control-plane-endpoint=[LOAD-BALANCER-DNS-NAME]

 ### Setup kubectl on a Server